nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.
 * 2a.
 Mass Linkers detects an error in the entered command.
     * 2a1.
 Mass Linkers requests for the correct command.
     * 2a2.
-Student enters new command.
+Student enters a new command.
       Steps 2a1-2a2 are repeated until the command entered are correct.
       \
       Use case ends.
 * 2b.
 Mass Linkers could not find the batchmate specified.
     * 2b1.
 Mass Linkers requests the user to input a valid batchmate.
     * 2b2.
-Student enters new command.
+Student enters a new command.
       Steps 2b1-2b2 are repeated until the command entered are correct.
       \
       Use case ends.